 Proactive Asset Management, Leasing Capabilities and Property Management.
 Proactive asset and property management encompasses a number of operating initiatives designed to maximize occupancy and rental rates, including the following:

 - devoting significant resources to building and cultivating our relationships with commercial real estate executives;

-- maintaining local management offices in markets in which we have a significant presence;
+- maintaining local management offices in our eight major markets;

 - demonstrating our commitment to our tenants by maintaining the high quality of our properties;